riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 \end{bmatrix}
 \end{aligned}\end{equation}
 $$
+All of the Pauli gates are their own inverse, which means:
+$$
+X^2=Y^2=Z^2=-iXYZ=I
+$$
-Note that the Pauli X and Y gate differ from what the rotation gate produces when $\Delta=1$.
-This is because global phase of the gate is different:
+When all three of the Pauli matrices are multiplied together, it produces the identity matrix, except for the $-i$ scalar attached in front.
+The $-i$ is a global phase!
+This global phase is the same reason that the Pauli X and Y gate differ from what the rotation gate produces when $\Delta=1$:
 $$
 X^1=\begin{bmatrix}
 \cos(\frac{\pi}{2}) & -i\sin(\frac{\pi}{2}) \\ -i\sin(\frac{\pi}{2}) & \cos(\frac{\pi}{2})